dddrrreee/cs340lx-25aut/labs/5-dev-ordering/README.md

 -------------------------------------------------------------------
 ### 3. Device configuration is not guaranteed to complete before use.

-We:
+Until today, our pattern for device configuration and use has been:

   1. Configure devices (GPIO, UART, SPI etc) using loads and stores to the memory associated with that device.

-  2. We then use the device by doing loads and stores to the same device memory as (1), though generally to different device memory offsets.
+  2. Then use the device by doing loads and stores to the same device memory as (1),  though generally to different device memory offsets.

-By straightforward reading of the BCM2835 documents:
+Because (1) and (2) are to the same device, we have never used a barrier --- and in fact have told people in 140e to delete barriers as unnecessary because of the

-  - Again: as they state: "it is not required to put a memory barrier instruction after each read or write access [to the same device]"
+BCM2835 document's statement (mentioned above):

-After configuration (1) we should be able to immediately (2) use the device without a memory barrier since it this use will be a load or store to the same device memory.
+  - "it is not required to put a memory barrier instruction after each read or write access [to the same device]"

-As you are probably starting to realize from the first two examples, this is not true!
-Just because
+As you are probably starting to realize from the first two examples, our belief was wrong!
+Just because:
   1. We have *initiated* the loads/stores to configure a device.
   2. *And* we are *guaranteed* the subsequent load/stores to use it initiated after (1).

-  3. There is in fact *no guarantee* that (1) is *complete* before (2).
+There is in fact: *no guarantee* that (1) is *complete* before (2).

-Simple example:
+Simple code example:

-  0. Setup a GPIO pin P as output, write a 0: make sure when you from from it using loopback you get a 0.
+First setup state:
+  1. Setup a GPIO pin P as output, write a 0: make sure when you from from it using loopback you get a 0.
 This is no speed critical.
-  1. Now set GPIO in P as input: do dsb so you are sure it is input.
+  2. Now set GPIO in P as input: do dsb so you are sure it is input.
      This is no speed critical.

-  2. Finally, the punchline:
+Finally, do the following punchline:
-      - In two instructions, change to output and write a 1.
+  1. In two instructions, change to output and write a 1.
-      - Do a DSB so you know it has completed.
+  2. Do a DSB so you know (1) has completed.
-      - Read the input pin.
-Count as an error if it is still 0.
+  3. Read the input pin.
+Count as an error if it is still the initial state 0.

 How many errors do you get?